 There was a time when motion design was a niche skill, something that was needed only occasionally.
 And when that happened, there were a small number of specialised practitioners and agencies clients could turn to.

-In 2019, however, that’s all changed, and the landscape is completely different.
+In 2019, however, that’s all changed, and the landscape is entirely different.

 The rise of digital over recent years means motion design has become more and more important across the creative industries.
-And that trend is only accelerating as devices and networks get faster, and emerging projects such as Space X’s new satellite network bring high-speed internet to the “next billion” in the developing world.
+And that trend is only accelerating as devices, and networks get faster.
+Emerging projects such as Space X’s new satellite network bring high-speed internet to the “next billion” in the developing world.

 And what about streaming TV?
 As new services from the likes of Disney and Apple gear up to take on Netflix and Amazon in the war for eyeballs, more and more new, high-quality video content is inevitably going to be commissioned.
 And again, motion design is going to be a big part of that coming explosion in creative activity.